This is a sponsored post by Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎

 Complex ERMs that have significant contracture can lead to macular pseudohole formation, vascular distortion, edema, and retinal detachment resulting in significant visual disturbances.5 With OCT, an ERM is visualized as a thin diffuse hyperreflective irregularity on the retinal surface.
 OCT findings will vary considerably with the size of the ERM and amount of traction.
 As the ERM grows and contracts, more retinal distortion is noted which can lead to cystic formation.
 OCT is essential in the management of ERMs to assess early changes which can result in significant vision loss if left untreated.

-Macular Edema on OCT
+Macular Edema on Optical Coherence Tomography

 Macular edema is a nonspecific serous cavitation present in several ocular diseases such as diabetic retinopathy, retinal vein occlusions, Irvine-Gass Syndrome, uveitis, retinitis pigmentosa, and ERM.